Trump National Golf Club Westchester: Property

 The club is located on about 140 acre adjacent to Briarcliff Manor's central business district and in a residential area near Pace University's former Briarcliff campus off Pine Road.
 The property contains "The Residences at Trump National Golf Club", a series of sixteen attached townhouses ranging in size from 3100–3,400 sqft and which were designed by William Devereaux & Associates.
 Plans exist for an additional 71 condominiums; the site was approved for 87 home sites in 1987.
 The club also includes a member restaurant, which serves Kobe beef burgers, tuna flown in daily from Honolulu, and Trump Ice bottled water.

 Tax assessments

 Every year since 2015, the Trump Organization has challenged the local tax assessment which is based on the property's value.
 Local entity officials assessed it at $15 million, while the organization put it at $1.4 million.
 In a compromise agreement in July 2021, the assessed value was reduced by 30%.
-In October, the district attorney for Westchester County subpoenaed the property-tax records, indicating "signaling a previously unknown criminal inquiry into the Trump Organization."
-It is very likely to go to trial with the others.
+In October, the district attorney for Westchester County subpoenaed the property-tax records, indicating "signaling a previously unknown criminal inquiry into the Trump Organization".